WarlightProgramming/cslbot/COMMANDS.md

 teams will not artificially push down existing teams and reduce the impact of random early fluctuations in your rankings.

+#### MIN LIMIT TO RANK

-**MIN LIMIT TO RANK**: Minimum number of games a team must be willing to participate in simultaneously in order to get/remain ranked.
+Minimum number of games a team must be willing to participate in simultaneously in order to get/remain ranked.

 *Sample Args*: "0", "1", "5"